GlobalSign Blog

 What is Insider Threat in Cybersecurity?

 An insider threat is, quite literally, a security risk that originates from within the targeted organization.
 It typically involves a current or former employee or business associate who has access to privileged accounts within the network of an organization, and who misuses this access.
 Traditional security measures tend to focus on external threats and are not always capable of identifying an internal one emanating from within.
+Here at GlobalSign, we guard against insider threats through our focus on developing a secure workforce—the kind of advice that you’ll find our team giving to you, too.

 What is Third-Party Exposure?

 An organization’s attack surface is only as strong as the security of its third-party service providers.
-A firm with excellent security can still be vulnerable to a cyber-attack through a poorly secured third party.
+A firm with excellent security can still be vulnerable to a cyberattack through a poorly secured third party.
 Historically, supply chain attacks involve trusted software or service vendors.

 Cybercriminals often target third-party vendors because they handle so much data and use that data to access their larger business partners.
 Third-party vendors can be particularly vulnerable when they use off-the-shelf components, such as third-party APIs and open-source software.